thatdocslady/stgovirt.github.io/source/feature/ux/uiplugins.html.md

 Closes the given dialog.
 Semantics of `dialogToken` is identical to one declared by `showDialog` function.
 Once closed, the dialog is destroyed.

     api.closeDialog('custom-dialog');

-#### Navigation

-      revealPlace

-      string historyToken

-Reveals the given application place, e.g. standard or plugin-contributed main tab.
-The `historyToken` denotes a logical place of the web application, represented as `#historyToken` in application's URL.

-    api.revealPlace('hosts');

-#### Search

-      setSearchString

-      string searchString

-Applies the given search string.
-The `searchString` is the text to apply into WebAdmin's search panel.

-    api.setSearchString('Hosts: name = abc');

 ### API option reference